canonical-websites/tutorials.ubuntu.com/tutorials/desktop/example-mir-desktop/example-mir-desktop.md

 *Naturally, the code is likely to evolve, so you will find other branches, but this branch goes with this stage.*

- Assuming that you’ve MirAL installed as described above you can now build egmde as follows:
+ Assuming that you’ve `libmiral-dev` installed as described above you can now build egmde as follows:

 ```bash
 mkdir build